 We’ll see if the “high-five” is appropriate once the will gets read….

-Croc Holliday 4 days ago
+Croc Holliday about 1 month ago

 Because calling or sending an actual card takes way too much effort.